-Summary: Homeschool high school electives can include the fun of video production!
-Here is how we made our own homemade course, including list of free #homeschoolelective curriculum and more.
-And it is nice to have an easy to teach high school elective! #homeschoolinghighschool is so much more than just core studies
+Summary: Homeschool high school electives can include the fun of video making.
+Here is how we made our own homemade course, including #homeschoolelective curriculum and more. #homeschoolinghighschool is so much more than just core studies.
+This post may included affiliate links to products that we love and have used or would use in our homeschool, and click here for my disclosure policy.

 Making things, doing arts and crafts, and photography were always big in our homeschool.
-One year my daughter wanted to try her hand at video-making.
+And into the high school years, too.
+One year, my daughter wanted to try her hand at video-making.

 This became a year long project, and offered many opportunities for creativity...writing scripts, story boarding, planning shots, and then making videos.